Christian Bautista (album): Background

 After his stint as a contestant on ABS-CBN's Star in a Million talent contest where he became the fourth runner-up, Bautista signed an album contract with Warner Music Philippines.
 He, then, released his self-titled debut album, with "The Way You Look at Me" as its first single, written by Andrew Fromm and Keith Follese.

 The album had significant radio airplay in other Southeast Asian countries such as Indonesia, Thailand, Malaysia and Singapore.

 Reception

 The album sold overwhelmingly well.
 It was 4× platinum in the Philippines and 2× platinum in Indonesia.
 Furthermore, it became popular in other parts of Southeast Asia, namely Thailand and Malaysia.
-Despite of over-performing commercially, the album received mixed reviews from OPM critics.
+Despite over-performing commercially, the album received mixed reviews from OPM critics.
 Ginnie Faustino-Galgana of Titik Pilipino gave the album three out of five stars, stating "He is a face with a voice.
 It's easy to imagine girls swooning over Christian.
 If he could act, he can do a Piolo Pascual".
 However, she felt the lack of heart on Bautista's deliverance, saying "He can hit the notes and his delivery is pretty clear, but more emotion is needed [...]
 He may want to croon, rather than just sing the words".
 She ended the review unsatisfied, saying "A little more practice will get him that oomph".